 New Zealand has unusual patterns in the taking of hard drugs, largely because of strict border controls.
 The high-profile drugs overseas – cocaine and heroin – are less common.
 Domestically produced drugs such as ‘homebake’ (an opiate) and amphetamines are more common, as is ecstasy.

 Although opium was the first drug used in New Zealand, opiates are not widely used in the 2000s.
 In 1974, following renewed interest in illegal drugs, heroin arrived in the country and there were 24 criminal cases.
 This rose to over 300 by 1979.
 Strict border enforcement restricted supplies and drug users turned to other drugs or began to make homebake from codeine or morphine sulphate tablets.
-By 2001 about one in a thousand people aged 15–45 were heroin users and about three in a thousand used homebake.
+By 2001 about one in 1,000 people aged 15–45 were heroin users and about three in 1,000 used homebake.
 Others were taking morphine or poppies, but the number of adults who had ever tried opiates was only about 4%.
 Given opium’s addictive nature, users took it regularly.
 However, awareness of the dangers was high – 86% of frequent drug users considered opiates a great health risk in 2005.

 Cocaine is a stimulant derived from the South American coca plant.
 Through strict border control, New Zealand largely avoided the cocaine epidemic which swept Europe and the US in the 1970s and 1980s.
 In the 2000s use was low, with only 0.6% of adults aged 16–65 using it in the previous year, and most only occasionally.